Dog showing signs of stress and anxiety

 3. Desensitization training

 Gradually exposing your dog to their trigger at low intensity, paired with positive experiences.
-This takes time but produces lasting results.
-For separation anxiety: start with very short absences (5 minutes) and build up slowly.
+For separation anxiety: start with very short absences (5 minutes) and build up slowly over weeks.

 4. Safe space

 Give your dog a designated calm space โ€” a crate with comfortable bedding, or a quiet room.
 Never use this space for punishment.
-It should be associated with safety and rest only.
+It should be associated only with safety and rest.

 5. Calming supplements